-Sofia encounters the cameras Recall Lever-Davidson's comments above about the moment when Sofia encounters cameras after being escorted from her school.
+Sofia encounters the cameras

+Recall Lever-Davidson's comments above about the moment when Sofia encounters cameras after being escorted from her school.
 Analyse how the dramatic shift in this moment was manipulated through lighting design.
-How is the application of design used to communicate the 'pressure' that Lever-Davidson describes?
+How is the application of symbol used to communicate the 'pressure' that Lever-Davidson describes?

+|--|

 See more lighting

-Visit the Education Hub to see more production photos that demonstrate Lever-Davidson's lighting design.
+Visit the MTC website to see more production photos that demonstrate Lever-Davidson's lighting design.

-Composition & sound design

-Tomáš Kantor and Sarah Fitzgerald Learn more about Ian Moorhead's composition & sound design for SLAP.
+Composition & sound design Learn more about Ian Moorhead's composition & sound design for SLAP.
 BANG.
 KISS. in this Q&A. How would you describe the music you've created for SLAP.
 BANG.
 KISS.?
 What is the world of this play?
 'Composing and sound designing SLAP.
 BANG.
 KISS. has been creatively both a joy and a challenge.
 It's a bit of a beast of a work to be honest, in all that it's trying to achieve.
 It begins with three distinct worlds impacted by a single moment ... impetus that resonates profoundly upon the three initial protagonists and then more broadly to create a movement.
 Weight and momentum are the key elements for me in creating this design ... creating the sonic weight of each world so that it feels visceral for an audience; there is an injustice and it matters.
 Momentum then drives us to want to 'do something' about that injustice and musically that requires pace, dynamics, build and trajectory.'
 How would you describe the sonic world of each of the main characters?
 'In the first scenes of SLAP.
 BANG.
 KISS. playwright Dan Giovannoni establishes three disparate environments for us to inhabit.
 As a writer he does so much to describe the sound of each of these.
 The first is Immi's world, an occupied territory wound up tight with anger and sadness, electricity crackling in the air, heightened with drones and with dogs.
 It is a heavily weighted world but one that feels vast and external.
 The world of Sofia is a more internal, confined and physiological one, responding to the intricacies of the situation she is enduring.
 It's a world in slow motion, of minutiae, of ticking clocks, humming fridges and pulsing blood.
 Darby's world is probably less weighted and lighter than the others, until the moment of menace arrives.
 The joy of responding to Dan's writing is being able to choose how to respond to his descriptions of the aural world; when to support his words with sound; when to allow his descriptions to be enough; when to be literal with sound and when to be abstract.'
+How would you describe your role as Composer & Sound Designer?
+'As composer, I am responsible for writing all of the musical elements in the work.
+As sound designer, I am responsible for creating all of other sound elements ... the sonic weight, the texture and the detail of the work.
+Having worked in theatre for a long time now, my enjoyment, my expertise and my sound comes from inhabiting the space in between music and sound; finding musicality in non-musical things, finding harmony and texture in the sounds and noise that surround us, allowing music to imagine sound and sound to imagine music.'